parkjungkwan/monaco-django-crime/docs/coreapi/schemas.md

 Returns a `coreapi.Link` instance corresponding to the given view.

 This is the main entry point.
 You can override this if you need to provide custom behaviors for particular views.

 ### get_description(self, path, method)

 Returns a string to use as the link description.
-By default this is based on the view docstring as described in the "Schemas as Documentation" section above.
+By default this is based on the view docstring as described in the " Schemas as Documentation" section above.

 ### get_encoding(self, path, method)

 Returns a string to indicate the encoding for any request body, when interacting with the given view.
 Eg. `'application/json'`.
 May return a blank string for views that do not expect a request body.

 ### get_path_fields(self, path, method):